alliander-opensource/Result/README.md

 library but misses the mark for our use-cases.
 In particular, `kotlin.Result` failures are restricted to be `Throwable`.
 *Result* library on the other hand does not restrict failures in any way.

+Furthermore, `kotlin.Result` provides methods to inspect the actual kind of result.
+These invites developers to constantly check if a result is a success or a failure, negating any benefits of wrapping the computation. *Result* instead provides a rich interface to work with results without the need to know which kind of result it is.

 ## Design
 The crux of the _Result_ library is the [sealed class][kotlin:docs:sealed-class] `Result<Error, Value>`.
 It has two subclasses `Success` and `Failure`.